The SENSE-Cog Trial recruits its first participant

 SENSE-Cog (Promoting health for eyes, ears and mind) is a five year programme, led by The University of Manchester which looks at links between anxiety and depression and hearing and vision problems.

-SENSE-Cog is a five year programme, led by The University of Manchester which started in January 2016 and runs until December 2020.
+SENSE-Cog is a five-year programme, led by The University of Manchester which started in January 2016 and runs until December 2020.
 Led by Professor Iracema Leroi as Chief Investigator and Dr Piers Dawes as Co-investigator, the programme looks at links between anxiety and depression and hearing and vision problems.

-SENSE-Cog have identified the need to improve cognitive assessments for those with hearing and vision problems and have begun to develop an on-line screening tool for people to self-manage their sensory and cognitive health.
+SENSE-Cog has identified the need to improve cognitive assessments for those with hearing and vision problems and have begun to develop an on-line screening tool for people to self-manage their sensory and cognitive health.

 The SENSE-Cog team have also developed the role of the ‘sensory support therapist’ (a new type of professional), training materials and treatment manual for this role.